Aetherinox/csf-firewall/docs/docs/usage/ipset.md

 #### Flush List

 Flushing an IPSET list differs from [deleting](#delete-list).

-When you delete a list, you destroy the entire list and all IPs in the list.
-Flushing a list deletes all IPs in the list, but keeps the list itself intact so that you can add more IPs later.
+- When you **delete** a list, you destroy the entire list and all IPs in the list.
+- When you **flush** a list, you delete all IPs in the list, but keep the list itself intact so that you can add more IPs later.

 To flush a list:

 === ":aetherx-axs-check:{ .icon-clr-green } Whitelist"